smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/15 - Exists.md

 PRINT 'FALSE'
 ```

-This statement will return FALSE when we use use the NOT operator.
+This statement will return FALSE if we use use the NOT operator.

 ```sql
 IF NOT EXISTS (SELECT 1 FROM ##TableA)